 Since 2015, he has been an EPSRC Fellow and Director of the EPSRC & BBSRC Centre for Doctoral training in Synthetic Biology.
 He obtained an MA/MEng degree in Electrical and Information Sciences from the University of Cambridge, U.K.

 In 2005 he completed a PhD in Control and Dynamical Systems at the California Institute of Technology, with a PhD Minor in Aeronautics.
 In 2015 he was awarded the European Control Award for his contributions to robustness analysis and applications to networked control systems and systems biology and the O. Hugo Schuck Best Paper Award.
+He is Fellow of the IEEE.
 He serves regularly on Technical Programme Committees for conferences, and was associate editor for Automatica and IEEE Transactions on Automatic Control.

 Antonis is part of the SYSOS (System of Systems) group at the Department of Engineering Science.